The Alaskan Malamute temperament is loyal, intelligent and Independent. This cuddly big dog adores his master and is friendly with people in general.

-By doing so, you reduce the chances of boredom related behavior problems such as digging and howling.
-In fact if your Malamute is misbehaving you might be pleasantly surprise to see what exercise can do for his behavior problems.
+By doing so, you reduce the chances of boredom-related behavior problems such as digging and howling.
+In fact, if your Malamute is misbehaving you might be pleasantly surprised to see what exercise can do for his behavior problems.

 Your Canine Escape Artist

 The Malamute's independent streak can lead him to escape his yard and go exploring around his neighborhood.

 This can lead to him being hit by a car or becoming involved in a dog fight.
 Your dog needs sturdy 6-foot fences around his property to stop him getting out.

 A Brief History of the Alaskan Malamute

 The origin of the Alaskan Malamute began as a loyal human companion and this continues to today.

 The Malamute would help with everything from hunting to working and even just being a live-in friend.
 Hunters used the large dog to hunt large prey, like bears and seals.